 -The students were excited with the hospitality of the families.

-– Both students and teachers admired Croatian people’s reception, treatment and hospitality.
+– Both students and teachers admired Slovenian people’s reception, treatment and hospitality.

 -This workshop was an incredible experience for the students and the teachers.

-– Each participating school presented itself and their country by showing a PowerPoint presentation, a dance or sharing their famous cakes, so the other participants got some knowledge of the others’ cultures, customs, cuisine, dances, schools, towns and regions.
+– Each participating school presented itself and their country by showing a Movie Maker and PowerPoint presentation, so the other participants got some knowledge of the others’ cultures, customs, cuisine, dances, schools, towns and regions.

 – A bond has been created between teachers and students participating in the workshop in their own school groups as well as between the schools.

 – A bond was also created by the hosting families with the students from the participating schools, and between the teachers, which was seen at the end of the workshop, when almost all cried saying their goodbyes.
-We will all stay in touch using the social media.
+We will all stay in touch using the social media apps.

-– All participants have an equal impact on the final products: The play “Stribor’s Forest together with the dance, and the huge Straw Sculpture depicting an Easter Egg decorated with different nations symbols and containing a human shape inside it.
+– All participants have an equal impact on the final products: The play “Escape school” together with the songs, and the pottery works and printed T-shirts and.

-– The engagement and cooperational skills of the teachers and staff of Croatian school were really impressive.
+– The engagement, professionalism and co-operational skills of the teachers and staff of Slovenian school were really impressive.
 A good lesson for the teachers from abroad.

-– We all had the chance to get to know the organization of the school in Darda and we like it a lot.
+– We all had the chance to get to know the organization and equipment of the school in Kamnik and we like it a lot.
 We wish we could transfer some of the solutions to our schools’ real lives.

-– The workshop in Darda has proven that a school can be an attractive place for the students and teachers to learn and play together.
+– The workshop in Kamnik has proven again that school can be an attractive place for the students and teachers to learn and play together.

 Today, on Monday, October 9, 2017, Deputy Mayor Matej Slapar welcomed participants of the international project “Through artistic abilities to developed basic skills” at the Elementary School of Tom Brejc, in which, in addition to Tom Brejc Elementary School from Kamnik there were also participants from partner schools from Croatia, Poland and Greece.